hortonworks/cloudbreak/README.md

 When you would like to make a contribution you can do that by opening pull request against the desired version, but along with some very suggested guidelines not just for the sake of understandability but for having a properly combined request.

-### Appearance
+## Appearance

-First of all, let's start with the appearance.
+First, let's start with the appearance.
-As we speak (or writing) we don't enforce any formal requirements to the pull request message by any kind of tool, but we have a strongly recommended guidelines for that which would be the following:
+At the time of this writing, we don't enforce any formal requirements to the pull request message by any kind of tool, but we have the following strongly recommended guidelines:

-- if your commit message/jira description can fit into a Twitter message then probably, it is too short, and might not be clear what is the intention there
+- if your commit message/jira description fits into a Twitter message then probably, it is too short, and might not be clear what is the intention there
 - if it contains words like: fix or handle then probably you should consider some rewording, but of course, sometimes it is acceptable
 - if your commit fixes something obvious, e.g, a compile error, then of course you don’t need to write a long description about why it is a good idea to fix a compile error
-- compared to a 200-1000 lines of code change (which is the size of our average commit), adding a few more lines into the commit message/jira description is just a super small effort but would make a huge difference
+- compared to a 200-1000 lines of code change (which is the size of our average commit), adding a few more lines into the commit message/jira description is just a tiny effort but would make a huge difference

 We were talking about what we should avoid, but let's see a few good examples, which helps the reviewer to understand the purpose of that commit: